 States voluntarily supply records to the databases that make up the NICS system, and they do a spotty job of it.
 According to a Bureau of Justice Statistics report, at the end of 2014 there were 7.8 million active-warrant records in state warrant databases, but only about 2.1 million such records in the NCIC database.

 Mental health records present a particular problem.
 The only way a history of involuntary psychiatric confinement or a judge’s ruling of mental incompetence will show up on a gun background check is if a state makes the effort to submit it to the NICS Indices — those records aren’t meant for the other two databases.
 The Virginia Tech massacre, committed by a gunman whose history of severe psychiatric illness had not been forwarded to the the FBI, exposed shortfalls in mental health reporting to the NICS Indices.
 Several states have since made progress in correcting those omissions, but others have remained resistant, citing privacy laws.
-As of December 31, 2016, several states have submitted only a handful of disqualifying mental health records to the NICS.

 The military has also fallen short in forwarding records from its internal justice system.
 The names of service members expelled under a dishonorable discharge are forwarded to the NICS Indices, since a dishonorable discharge, on its own, triggers a gun ban.
 Service members convicted in court-martials for other offenses, like felony assault, domestic violence, or drug possession, may also be prohibited from possessing firearms.
 Those records go into NCIC.
 Base officers are supposed to add labels to the paperwork database making it clear when the offender is barred from guns.